-In general, the WBC should be between 3 - 12.
-Hemoglobin for women should be >12, and for men, >14.
-Platelet count should be >150 on testing.
+In general, the white blood cell count should be between three and 12.
+Hemoglobin for women should be greater than 12, and greater than 14 for men.
+Platelet count should be greater than 150 on testing.

-CMP or Complete Metabolic Profile
+Complete Metabolic Profile or CMP

 Thyroid Studies (TSH, Free T3, T4 and others)

 Cholesterol or Lipid Panel

 All of the above figures are important.
-The greatest factor in risk is absolute number for LDL.
-Numbers that are >130 are concerning, while numbers <100 are excellent.
-HDL is also very important as it protects us from harm from other cholesterol types.
-Ideally, numbers that are >60 are best, whereas <40 is considered abnormal.
+The greatest factor in risk is the absolute number for low-density lipid.
+Numbers that are greater than 130 are concerning, while numbers less than 100 are excellent.
+High-density lipid (HDL) is another very important figure as it protects us from harm from other cholesterol types.
+Ideally, numbers that are greater than 60 are best, whereas less than 40 is considered abnormal.